 Sample Questions booklets are general information booklets about the NAEP assessment.
 They are given to participating schools so that administrators and teachers will have an idea of what to expect during an assessment.
 In addition, the booklets give teachers and the parents of participating students an opportunity to examine the types of questions students will be answering.

-Booklets for upcoming and recent assessments and field tests are available below in PDF format.
-When the size of a booklet is especially large, the PDF is broken into pieces to make it easier to download it.
+Sample Question booklets for upcoming and recent assessments and field tests are available below in PDF format.
+When the size of a booklet is especially large, the PDF is broken into pieces to make it easier to download.
 Note that prior to 2006, Sample Questions booklets were referred to as "demonstration booklets."
 Beginning with the 2006 assessments—civics, economics, and U.S. history—the booklets are referred to as Sample Questions booklets.

 Each student participating in NAEP receives a booklet that contains directions for taking the test, subject-area questions, and two different types of contextual information questions: subject-specific and general.